Kyle Chapman (American activist): Attempted takeover of the Proud Boys

 According to Proud Boys chairman Enrique Tarrio, Chapman left the Proud Boys in 2017 to "start his own thing".
 He reapplied to join the Proud Boys in October 2020, but was denied membership.
 Despite not having been involved with the Proud Boys for several years, Chapman announced an attempted takeover of the organization on November 9, 2020.

 While gathering near the White House to watch Donald Trump's post-election night speech in the early hours of November 4, 2020, multiple Proud Boys including Tarrio were stabbed during an altercation.
 In a video of the incident, Tarrio is shown retreating from the fight after being slashed in the abdomen.
 On November 8, Chapman criticized Tarrio's display of "inaction and fear" in the video.

 On November 9, following Trump's defeat, Chapman said he would "reassume [his] post as President of the Proud Boys", though it is not evident that he has ever been president of the organization.
 Chapman cited Tarrio's "failure... to conduct himself with honor and courage on the battlefield" as one of the reasons for the coup.
 Chapman announced that the group, which had previously denied being a racist or white supremacist organization, would take on an explicitly white supremacist direction, and that he intended to refocus the organization on the issues of "white genocide" and the "failures of multiculturalism".
 Chapman also directed racial slurs at Tarrio, who is black and Latino, and suggested he had been appointed the chairman of the group because of tokenism.
-Chapman made what The Daily Dot has described as a "thinly-veiled vow to violently overthrow the government and replace it with a white supremacist fascist regime", referencing the neo-fascist Third Position ideology.
+Chapman made what The Daily Dot has described as a "thinly-veiled vow to violently overthrow the government and replace it with a white supremacist fascist regime", referencing the neo-fascist Third Position ideologies.
 He also announced that he would change the logo and rename the group to the "Proud Goys", a term used among the far-right to signal antisemitism.

 The attempted coup was not successful.
-Tarrio remains the chairman of the Proud Boys, and the Proud Goys name has not been adopted outside of Chapman's social media.
+Tarrio remained the chairman of the Proud Boys, and the Proud Goys name has not been adopted outside of Chapman's social media.
 Tarrio has said he does not think Chapman's attempted takeover would succeed, and that he thought Chapman was drunk and joking when he made the posts.
 Chapman made a comment saying he had been joking, though he later deleted it and said that he was serious about taking over the group.

 The attempted takeover and its subsequent denial by Tarrio has been described by The Daily Dot as "infighting" and a "disintegration" of the group following Trump's defeat; The Daily Beast has called the events a "meltdown".